-Your baby is uncomfortable - This can be a number of things from your baby is too hot or too cold or they have a wet diaper or pooped or it could be that they didn’t have enough to eat.
-I listed these reasons first because they're typically the easiest to figure out and solve.
-You can feel your babies skin to gauge their temperature.
-If they’re sweating, they’re probably too hot, if they feel cool or if you feel cold…then chances are they’re too cold.
-As far as hunger goes, you can usually solve this by offering them a bottle or boob.
-Putting them to bed with a clean diaper solves the too wet problem and checking the diaper for poop solves that problem.
-Once you’ve solved for these issues, you can move on to the next and more complicated reasons that your baby might not be sleeping!
+Your baby is uncomfortable - There can be a number of reasons that your baby isn't comfortable.
+Some babies can't sleep when they're too hot or if they're too cold.
+Your baby may not be able to sleep if they have a soiled diaper.
+It could also be the case that they're hungry and didn't have enough to eat.
+This may seem like a lot of ifs and maybes but the good news is that they're all easy to solve.
+You can feel your baby's skin to gauge their temperature.
+If they're sweating, they're probably too hot, if they feel cool or if you feel cold then chances are they're too cold.
+As far as hunger goes, you can usually solve this by offering them a bottle or breast.
+Putting them to bed with a clean diaper solves the dirty diaper problem.
+Once you've checked and eliminated these issues, you can move on to the next and more complicated reasons that your baby might not be sleeping!

-Your baby is overstimulated - There are some babies that can sleep anywhere and through everything but I’ve met more parents with babies who are not capable of this than those that are.
-I ask you to think about it from your own perspective again.
-Sure you may be able to fall asleep anywhere but is it really a peaceful and restful deep sleep?
-If it’s hard for you to get good sleep in a noisy, busy or bright environment, then chances are, its hard for your baby too.
-There are going to be times when you’re out and about and can’t avoid it, but if and when possible, give your baby the same courtesy that you would want when you’re trying to sleep and give them somewhere calm, dark and quiet to sleep.
+Your baby is overstimulated - There are some babies that can sleep anywhere and through everything but for most babies, this probably isn't the case.
+As an adult, sure you may be able to fall asleep anywhere but is it really a peaceful and restful deep sleep?
+If it's hard for you to get a good sleep in a noisy, busy, or bright environment, then chances are, its hard for your baby too.
+There are going to be times when you're out and about and can't avoid it, but if and when possible, give your baby the same courtesy that you would want when you're trying to sleep.
+Give them somewhere calm, dark, and quiet to sleep.

-Your baby is going through changes - This is the hardest of reasons because there’s really nothing you can do but wait it out.
-Whether these changes be teething, learning a milestone like sitting, crawling or walking, sleep regression or experiencing a Wonder Weeks leap, babies go through a lot of developmental changes in the first couple of years that can put a damper on sleep.
+Your baby is going through changes - This is the hardest of reasons because there's really nothing you can do but wait it out.
+Whether these changes be teething, learning a milestone, or sleep regression, babies go through a lot of developmental changes in the first couple of years that can put a damper on sleep.
 These changes are inevitable.
 Being prepared for them and knowing when and what to expect is about as much as you can do.
-You still won’t be able to do anything about it, but at least you won’t be completely in the dark about what is happening.
-I would encourage you to stay as consistent as possible with your routine during these changes and to return completely back to your normal routine as soon as your baby seems to have worked their way through these developments.
+You won't be able to do anything about it, but at least you won't be completely in the dark about what is happening.
+Try to stay as consistent as possible with your routine during these changes.
+When your baby seems to have worked through their development, make sure to return completely back to your normal routine.
 Not returning back to your normal routine can make a short interruption in sleep stretch even longer than it should.